derek-graves/cs1-assignments/topic1-fundamentals/times-table/README.md

 ### Learning Targets

-By the end of this assignment, should be able to:
+By the end of this assignment, you should be able to:

 - Evaluate and choose a loop structure based on whether it is well suited to the assigned task.
 - Reuse a single block of code multiple times to solve a problem or complete a task.